RuhanSA079/arduino-nRF5-smartwatches/README.md

 ## Nordic Semiconductor nRF5 Smartwatches
+Forked from micooke/arduino-nRF5-smartwatches

-This work piggy backs on previous work by many people, mainly : [@goran-mahovlic](https://github.com/goran-mahovlic), [@rogerclarkmelbourne](https://github.com/rogerclarkmelbourne/), [@curtpw](https://github.com/curtpw/), [@Gordon](http://forum.espruino.com/profiles/224/)
+This work piggy backs on previous work by many people, mainly : [@goran-mahovlic](https://github.com/goran-mahovlic), [@rogerclarkmelbourne](https://github.com/rogerclarkmelbourne/), [@curtpw](https://github.com/curtpw/), [@Gordon](http://forum.espruino.com/profiles/224/) and [@micooke](https://github.com/micooke).

 Most of these watches are made by [idoosmart](http://www.idoosmart.com) and can be purchased from their [aliexpress](https://ido-smart.en.alibaba.com/productgrouplist-0/Ungrouped.html?) company site.

 Be careful when purchasing from a third party reseller as there have been instances where the received watch does not contain a nRF5 chip, or you purchase a ID107HR Plus and receive a ID107HR instead.

-Note : I have no affiliation with idoosmart / Shenzhen DO Intelligent Technology Co,.
+NOTE: We have no affiliation with idoosmart / Shenzhen DO Intelligent Technology Co,.
 Ltd, nor any aliexpress or smartwatch retailer.

 Included smartwatches:
 1. [IDO003](https://github.com/micooke/micooke.github.io/blob/master/arduino-nRF5-smartwatches/images/IDO003_back.jpg)